Fanny Trevor: Life

+Trevor was briefly replaced by another woman but in the following year the college returned to its original intention of having a clergyman as principal with a woman employed in a secondary position.
+They appointed a woman as "Matron" looking after just welfare and discipline.

 In 1886 Lord Cross led the Royal Commission on Elementary Education Acts and in June of the first year Trevor was called to give evidence.
 In a single day she replied to over 270 questions.
 She made clear that she was opposed to the idea of pupil-teachers, governesses who did not use corporal punishment and denominational teaching.